Abdullah-Alig/python_task_1/README.md

-# python_task_1 is related to some basic task who helped to understand basic knowledge of python, which is done by me.
+# python_task_1 is related to some basic concept who helped to understand basic knowledge of python, which is done by me.

 --------------------------------------------------------------------------------------------------
 1. Provide a program for the calculator from terminal.